NYC Rooftop Stormwater System Captures 60% of Runoff, Avoiding Sewer Overflows

 The city utilizes a combined sewer system that handles both sewage and stormwater simultaneously; a concession that makes building infrastructure a cheaper process.
 The added variable of the high rate of impervious surfaces within the city means that rain simply washes pollution into nearby storm drains and either carries it to nearby bodies of water or overflows.

 Because of the obvious environmental consequences from stormwater sweeping pollution to bodies of water and stormwater overflows, the city needed to find a novel solution to absorb more of its rainfall.

-Recognizing the environmental challenges posed by impervious surfaces, NYDEP began to proactively test blue-roof concepts in 2010 alongside more traditional green-roof installations.
+Recognizing the environmental challenges posed by impervious surfaces, NYDEP began proactively testing blue-roof concepts alongside more traditional green-roof installations.